sunil-dhaka/sunil-dhaka.github.io/work.md

 ---

 ## [SATHEE, Ministry of Education of India](https://sathee.prutor.ai/)
-<h3 align="left"> Summer Research Intern <span style="float:right;">Mar, 22 - June, 22</span></h3>
+<h4 align="left"> Summer Research Intern <span style="float:right;">Mar, 22 - June, 22</span></h4>
 **Project :** Creating content recommendation system.
-- Research on recommendation algorithms, specializing in collaborative filtering and content-based methods.
+- Researched on recommendation algorithms, specializing in collaborative filtering and content-based methods.
+Implemented these ensemble of models in pytorch.
 - Collaborated with cross-functional teams to integrate recommendation engines into educational platform of SATHEE.
-- Conducted A/B testing to evaluate the effectiveness of recommendation strategies.
+Conducted A/B testing to evaluate the effectiveness of recommendation strategies.
 - Also worked as TA for SATHEE project, an NTA and IITK endeavour to increase without coaching students in IITs.
-- Created 600+ relevant problems, essential formulae and tips & tricks sheets for JEE aspirants to practice.
+Created 600+ relevant problems, essential formulae and tips & tricks sheets for JEE aspirants to practice.
 {: style="text-align: justify"}
 ---